 Practically speaking, we populate nationwide and even global weather forecasts out to multiple days ahead, all in as little as a couple of minutes.
 Contrast that with conventional weather models that update just once every couple of hours.
 Also as an added benefit, our cloud-native weather engine enables us to efficiently package and subsequently archive weather analyses for recall on-demand.

 And with the release of our Historical Weather API, we now have access to seven years of high-resolution historical weather data.
 Customers across all industries are already benefiting from mining our data.
-They spend less time reacting to intense weather and more time toward preparing and developing sound business adaptation strategies; with contextualized and hyper-localized insight, weather impacts do not escalate into full-blown disasters.
+They spend less time reacting to intense weather and more time preparing and developing sound business adaptation strategies; with contextualized and hyper-localized insight, weather impacts do not escalate into full-blown disasters.

 Delivering Tomorrow’s Weather and Climate Security, Today

 Here at Tomorrow.io, we know that businesses that care about the climate will also care profoundly about the weather.
 The reason is because local weather is the sum of a constantly changing climate.
 And as recent history has shown, winter storms, hurricanes, heat waves, and tornado outbreaks can strike quickly over large areas.
 To meet these challenges, we deliver the highest resolution weather forecast possible and enable teams to avoid disruptions that can result from short-fuse weather impacts nationwide.